tenet-org/tenet-docs/docs/node/tutorials/upgrades/multichain.md

 For those validator and full node operators that are interested in ensuring preparedness for the impending upgrade, you can run a Local Testnet or join in our Tenet Public Testnet.

-### Current runtime, tenet_155-1 (pre-v2 upgrade) is running Tenet v11.0.7
+### Current runtime, tenet_155-1 (pre-multichain upgrade) is running Tenet v11.0.7

 The Cosmos Hub mainnet network, `tenet_155-1`, is currently running Tenet v11.0.7.
 We anticipate that operators who are running on v11.0.7, will be able to upgrade successfully.
 Validators are expected to ensure that their systems are up to date and capable of performing the upgrade.
 This includes running the correct binary, or if building from source, building with go `1.20`.

-### Target runtime, tenet_155-1 (post-v2 upgrade) will run Tenet v2.1.0
+### Target runtime, tenet_155-1 (post-multichain upgrade) will run Tenet v11.2.0

-The Cosmos Hub mainnet network, `tenet_155-1`, will run Tenet v2.1.0.
+The Cosmos Hub mainnet network, `tenet_155-1`, will run Tenet v11.2.0.
 Operators _MUST_ use this version post-upgrade to remain connected to the network.

 ## Upgrade steps